 Is octopus halal to eat?

 Octopus is Halal.
-Octopus is called a halal food because it is halal for humans to eat and it has been explained from the Qur’an and Hadith that octopus is halal.
+Octopus is called halal food because it is halal for humans to eat and it has been explained from the Qur’an and Hadith that octopus is halal.
 It’s because there has not been proof that it is haram (i.e., impermissible in Islamic law).

 So, the only thing you need to ask yourself is if you would like to eat octopus.